buildpacks/community/GOVERNANCE.md

 ## Updating Governance
 All substantive changes in Governance require a supermajority agreement by the Core Team.

+---
+#### Foototes:

+##### Supermajority:
+[supermajority]: #supermajority
-[^1]: Throughout these documents, "supermajority" means 66%+.
+Throughout these documents, "supermajority" means 66%+.
 If there are 2 maintainers, both must vote.
 In the case of a team with one maintainer, their single vote is sufficient.